kggx/pyventim/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+- [ ] I have added pytest-Test for my changes.
-- [ ] My changes are well-tested and commented
+- [ ] My code changes are commented using docstrings
 - [ ] I reviewed my changes
 - [ ] My changes generate no new warnings
+- [ ] CI/CD test and documentation passes.